Skip to content

 -TST: hydrocarbons with non-ideal components (used in glycol package)

--GCEOS: generalized cubic EOS for user to add their own parameters
+-GCEOS: generalized cubic EOS for user to add their own parameters.
+Use this to build your own model when necessary

--MBWR: modify the old BWR models, 32 parameters, more empirical, so works very well in the range where it has data
+-MBWR: a modification of the old BWR models: 32 parameters, more empirical approach, so it works very well in the range where it has data

 -Lee-Kesler-Pockler: modified BWR for non-polar substances, mixtures